Tom Kalinske: Career

 Thomas Kalinske earned a Bachelor of Science degree at the University of Wisconsin in 1966 and MBA at the University of Arizona in 1968.
 In 1976, he attended Harvard Business School's Strategic Management Program.

 After leaving Mattel in 1987, Kalinske went to work for rival company Matchbox, which had been recently placed into receivership.
-He implemented plans to cut costs by moving production to more labor-cheap regions in Asia, and by 1990, the company had managed to turn a profit for the first time in years with a revenue of over $350 million.
+He implemented plans to cut costs by moving production to more labor-cheap regions in Asia, and by 1990, the company had managed to turn a profit for the first time in years, with a revenue of over $350 million.

 While Kalinske was CEO of Sega of America, the company grew from $72 million to more than $1.5 billion and the market value of Sega grew from less than $2 billion to more than $5 billion.
 His market strategies have been cited as the key factor in breaking Nintendo's dominance of the video game industry, added greatly by a strategic partnership that Kalinske developed with Blockbuster CEO Joe Baczko and Blockbuster's Retail Strategy Officer Mark Allen Stuart.
 The partnership including the renting of Sega hardware units at a time when in-home penetration of Sega hardware was very low.
 Providing consumers with the ability to rent the hardware and then rent the video games became a form of marketing, with increased retail sales of both hardware and software as a result.
 The Sega Genesis and Game Gear systems were highly successful during this time.
-Later the commercial failure of the Sega Saturn video game console in the US was exacerbated by Sega's announcement during E3 1995 that the system was available in selected stores effective immediately instead of on the planned date of September 2, 1995, which had been dubbed "Saturnday".
-Kalinske was generally against releasing the Saturn early, but was forced to do so by Sega Enterprises, Ltd. With few games and consoles in stock, the pre-selected retailers simply were not ready to begin distributing the console, and retailers not provided consoles were so offended by this that they refused to distribute the Saturn at all.
+Later, the commercial failure of the Sega Saturn in the US was exacerbated by Sega's announcement during E3 1995 that the system was available in selected stores effective immediately, instead of on the planned date of September 2, 1995, which had been dubbed "Saturnday".
+Kalinske was generally against releasing the Saturn early, but was forced to do so by Sega.
+With few games and consoles in stock, the pre-selected retailers simply were not ready to begin distributing the console, and retailers not provided consoles were so offended by this that they refused to distribute the Saturn at all.
 Kalinske was not a fan of the Saturn's architecture, and was later quoted saying that he believed no one would be able to successfully market the console.
 After having tendered his resignation from Sega on July 15, 1996, to take effect on September 30, Isao Okawa, who owned Sega at the time via CSK, reached out to him and invited him to work with the Okawa Foundation.
 Kalinske remained on Sega's board of directors following his resignation.